VukGlisovic/aws/ec2/readme.md

 In short, the steps are:
 1. create a virtual private cloud (VPC)
 2. create public subnet within the VPC
-3. create security group for your instance
+3. create security group and add rules for your instance
 4. launch instance into the subnet
 5. associate Elastic Ip address to your instance
 6. connect to your instance